dplochcoder/Silksong.Benchwarp/Benchwarp/Data/ReviewNotes.md

 ## Unresolved Notes

-### High Halls
-  - Hang_03[right2] and Hang_10[left1] are blocked unless the b-wall in _10 is broken
-    - _03 puts you behind a gate
-    - _10 puts you behind a b-wall and clipped into the floor
-  - Walking into Hang_06_bank[left1] (when the simple key hasn't been used on the other side) crashed my game, not sure how reproducible this is.
-Doorwarping to Hang_06[door1] was fine.
-  - Hang_07[left1] and Song_11[right2] are blocked unless the lever in Song_11 has been hit
-  - Hang_07[top1] is blocked unless the lever in Hang_06[bot1] has been hit - doorwarping to Hang_06[bot1] was fine though.
-  - Hang_08[right1] is blocked unless the sentinel quest has started (I believe) - this is a blocked wall, not the metal thingy (which goes away when you catch the clawline ring, and I believe is far enough away from the transition to be fine as-is)
-  - Hang_08[right2] does not exist, and warping there puts you at a different transition.
-Its partner, Cog_11_Destroyed[left1], softlocks the game when you try to warp there.
-  - Hang_16[door1] needs special handling in act 3 mode
-  - Hang_01 and Hang_07 are in the Choral Chambers titled/map area

 ### Hunter's March
   - Ant_08 should be Halfway Home / Greymoor
   - Ant_Queen should be Far Fields